norecha/PokeInventory/README.md

 - Transfer
   - Transfer all duplicates
   - Transfer pokemons you cannot evolve(For example: If you have 36 pidgey candies, keep top 3; transfer the rest)
+    - It will only transfer pokemons at first evolution
 - Evolve
   - (Pop a lucky egg optionally) Evolve everything you can
+    - It will only evolve pokemons at first evolution
 - Rename above certain IV

 Note: When sorting pokemons of same type IV is prioritized over CP.
-You can optionally pass -cp argument so specify not transfer anything above certain cp
+You can optionally pass -cp argument to specify not to transfer anything above certain cp which is 1000 by default.

 ## Installation